-Allergan, Inc. is conducting Phase 3 clinical development and plans to submit an NDA for Bimatoprost Sustained-Release, a biodegradable intraocular implant consisting of a PGA and a biodegradable polymer matrix for the treatment intended to reduce IOP in patients with glaucoma.
+Allergan, Inc. is conducting Phase 3 clinical development of Bimatoprost Sustained-Release, a biodegradable intraocular implant consisting of a PGA and a biodegradable polymer matrix for the treatment intended to reduce IOP in patients with glaucoma.
 Allergan purchased ForSight VISION5 who was conducting a Phase 2 clinical development of the Helios insert, a sustained-release ocular insert placed below the eyelid that delivers bimatoprost for the treatment of glaucoma.
 In addition, several other companies have announced their intention to develop products for treatment of glaucoma using sustained-release therapy, although each of these is at an early stage of development.
 Mati Therapeutics has conducted a Phase 2 clinical development of an intracanalicular insert for the treatment of glaucoma.
+Envisia Therapeutics is in Phase 2 clinical development of a sustained delivery product candidate delivering travoprost for the treatment of glaucoma.